eead-csic-compbio/coexpression_motif_discovery/Differential Analysis/README.md

 ***
 ### Normalization and differential analysis using Sleuth

-Differential expression analysis was conducted with Sleuth R package v.0.29.0 for each RNA data set separately.
+Differential expression analysis and data normalization were conducted with Sleuth R package v.0.29.0.
+This analysis was consisted mainly of two steps:

-The first Step towards Sleuth analysis is to install  Sleuth package and specify the path to **kallisto results**.
-As each RNA-seq project was examined separetly herein we will take Bakir et al experiment as an example.
+- Normalizing each RNA-seq project separetly and retain the list of differential expressed transcripts (DETs).

+- Transcripts from all RNA-seq experiments were normalized together using Sleuth function and then merged into a single list with an assigned mean TPM value for each treatment

 ```r